Travel tips for responsible tourism

-If you are going to a country where sexual exploitation of children is a problem, the following tips can help you to travel responsibly:
+If you are going to a country where sexual exploitation of children is a problem, the following tips for responsible tourism can help you:

 - Choose a travel agency that has joined the Tourism Child Protection Code.
 They inform customers and staff on their child protection policies, report potential cases and apply other measures to protect children.